Nov 01, 2025

 The Results

-The solution successfully processed more than 50 million documents in just a few weeks once all three stages were deployed.
+The solution successfully processed more than 50 million documents end-to-end in just a few weeks once all three stages were deployed.

 The customer was able to: